 The JFK assassination was by no means the first deception perpetrated by the American establishment upon its people, but nothing before it was as brazen or as total.2 It was in fact a coup, and we have been living under the regime it installed ever since.
 That doesn’t mean Kennedy’s successors were conscious of being figureheads; rather, the deep state had gained permanent control of the apparatus of government.
 It could, though imperfectly, winnow out leaders too far at odds with its goals and pressure others to conform.
 Over the next few years it consolidated its victory, removing first JFK’s brother and leading presidential candidate Robert F. Kennedy, and then Dr. Martin Luther King and Malcolm X, anti-imperialists who posed a threat far beyond challenging white supremacy.3

 The beneficiaries of the coup included not only the military-industrial complex, but every institution whose profits and power were held in check by democracy.
-The core of democracy was dead and soon its necrosis spread to outer organs such as regulatory agencies.
+The core of democracy was dead, and in time the necrosis spread to its outer organs: the press, Congress, and the regulatory agencies.
 To varying degrees, all became captives of industry over the ensuing decades.
 Ever since the New Deal, government had enjoyed wide respect among the public—my grandfather took pride in paying his taxes.
 A majority saw government as their friend, on their side, protecting them from moneyed interests.
 It wasn’t only the Kennedy assassination and cover-up that changed that; it was also the ensuing takeover of government by corporate and other undemocratic interests.

 Not only did the JFK assassination and cover-up irremediably damage public trust in government, it also corrupted government’s attitude toward the public.
 The Roman historian Tacitus wrote, “It is a principle of nature to hate those whom you have injured..”
 By the same token, it is a principle of nature to despise those one has deceived.
 Naive intuition sees it the other way around: you wouldn’t deceive someone if you respected them, right?
 But it is just as much the reverse.
 The JFK affair opened a gulf between people and government that no bridge can span.
 It was the death of America—the America of a government “of the people, by the people, and for the people.”
 People and government are now separate.
 The political class, interlocked with other elites, is a class unto itself, deploying propaganda, PR, psychology, “messaging,” spin, hype, “optics,” “narrative” and all kinds of manipulation on a population it holds in, at best, patronizing contempt: unruly schoolchildren who must be managed, surveilled, tracked, locked up, and locked down for their own good.